 Student Social Security

-All students, including bursary students will be issued with a certificate relating to the payment or exemption of the CVE by the CROUS via the portal messervices.etudiant.gouv.fr
+All students, including scholarship holders will be issued with a certificate relating to the payment or exemption of the CVEC by the CROUS via the portal messervices.etudiant.gouv.fr

-Sanofi and Analysis group offers a scholarship grant that will be awarded to one U.S. resident for his/her first and second Master’s years (2019 – 2021) at TSE.
+Sanofi and Analysis Group offer a scholarship grant that will be awarded to one U.S. resident for his/her first and second Master’s years (2019 – 2021) at TSE.

 UniCredit and Universities Masterscholarship